 Ol' Flashy is practically a legend.
-The FlashForge Creator Pro, AKA the Makerbot Replicator Dual knockoff, er...
+The FlashForge Creator Pro, (affiliate link) AKA the Makerbot Replicator Dual knockoff, er...
 Ah, hem - improvement on the Replicator Dual... kinda helped desktop 3D printers become a thing.

 Get your own Creator Pro!